 Following the second semester of the program, students are strongly encouraged to spend the summer in independent work experiences or internships that further their professional interests.
 As students return for their second year, they bring back professional experiences that enrich their academic work.

 The largest part of the second year consists of electives that fulfill track requirements.
 Students can emphasize in one of five tracks:

 - Strategic Human Resources

-Students supplement their major classes with additional courses to help them acquire more general management education or to obtain a minor or certificate.
+Students supplement their track classes with additional courses to help them acquire more general management education or to obtain an emphasis, minor, or certificate.

 The BYU MBA offers a series of classes, competitions, and other off-campus opportunities to help students gain hands-on learning experience in global management, investment banking, real estate development, entrepreneurship, venture capital, ethics, international human resources, marketing management, and social enterprise.

 There are also joint degree programs in law and engineering.